Recap: Star Trek Deep Space Nine S 04 E 23 To The Death

 Sisko: Amen, lets get it done!

 - Blue and Orange Morality: When a Jem'Hadar Second (in command) gets in a fight with Worf, both are punished.
-However, the Jem'Hadar First kills his second as punishment, and calls Sisko weak for not killing Worf, who is confined to quarters when not on duty for the remainder of the mission.
+However, the Omet'iklan kills his second as punishment, and calls Sisko weak for not killing Worf, who is confined to quarters when not on duty for the remainder of the mission.
 This also extends to other areas, as the episode serves to showcase the Jem'Hadar mentality.

 - Continuity Nod: The Iconian gateways reappear from the TNG episode, "Contagion."
 Worf later recalls his experience and what the Enterprise crew was forced to do.